About United Way of Weld County

 How do I become a Leadership Giver?

 There are several levels of leadership giving, beginning with a minimum contribution of $500.
 When your gift is $10,000 or more, you become part of the Kenneth W. Monfort Society and the United Way Worldwide Tocqueville Society.
 Leadership givers have the opportunity to attend some great events and meet other community leaders; they are recognized throughout the year in a multitude of ways.
-Find out more by contacting Patty Gates, vice president of donor engagement, at Patty Gates or 970-353-4300 or by visiting the Leadership Givers page on the website.
+Find out more by contacting the Philanthropy Team or call 970-353-4300 or by visiting the Leadership Givers page on the website.

 How does my business or organization sponsor what United Way is doing in Weld County?

 There are numerous sponsorship opportunities, from becoming a Cornerstone Partner to investing in an initiative area to being connected to a specific event.
-Find out more by contacting Patty Gates, vice president of donor engagement, at Patty Gates or 970-353-4300 or by visiting the Sponsorship and Engagement Opportunities page on the website.
+Find out more by contacting the Philanthropy Team or call 970-353-4300 or by visiting the Sponsorship and Engagement Opportunities page on the website.

 How much of what I donate actually helps people?